gutlessCGH/XXVlc/README.md

 Minimal Player:
 - Resizable video player window with 14 pixel wide top & bottom bars
 - Additional blackout mode darkens the buttons/sliders (they still highlight on hover)
+- Skinned VLC windows will not automatically snap to one quarter or one half of the screen in windows.
+The minimal player maintains a separate layout from the main player in this skin so I keep mine at 1080p.
+When I want video on 1/4 of my 4k monitor, I just switch to the minimal player.

 Known issues:
 - Fullscreen controller won't show up immediately after applying the skin.
 Close VLC and reopen to fix.